collectiveaccess/ProvidenceDocs/_source/dataModelling/primaryTables.rst

    :header-rows: 1
    :file: intrinsics_places.csv

-`Note:` ca_places.preferred_labels.names is used by data mappings and display templates to reference the intrinsic name field in the ca_place_labels table
+`Note:` ca_places.preferred_labels.name is used by data mappings and display templates to reference the intrinsic name field in the ca_place_labels table

 Occurrences (ca_occurrences)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^